 I wish I could say I've always been good at saying no, but I haven't.
 This time of my life has truly forced me to look at the things that are important and push out the rest; every single day I am looking at my list and wondering if I should/could do this or that.

 Because I have such little time, I am always asking myself the perennial question: does saying yes speak to truly who I am?
 Am I saying yes out of guilt or obligation?
-Does saying no free me to be the person I am and honor
+Does saying no free me to be the person I am and honor who I am?

 This may sound like a silly exercise, but I encourage you to ask yourself the next time you are asked for a favor.
 Instead of saying yes on "auto pilot", stop just for a second and ask yourself whether it is right for you.